 A nutritional snack and milk are served each day during the longest period between meals.
 The snack is prepared by the cafeteria staff or by the students through cooking activities.
 Snack is offered during our center time and each child decides when and what he or she will eat.
 Each child is responsible for getting necessary items and to clean up following their snack.

-Snacks shall be of quantity and quality to supplement food served at home so that the daily nutritional needs are met in accordance with required daily allowance as prescribed by the U.S. Depart of Agriculture meal patterns.
-Milk shall be vitamin D fortified, low fat, or skim.
+No screen time is allowed during meals and snacks.
+Snacks served shall be of quantity, variety, and quality in accordance with required daily allowance as prescribed by the U.S. department of agriculture meal patterns.